-Policy applying to Incentive type Target Details Notes s s Direct financial incentives Individuals Since July 2020, the Netherlands has applied a purchase subsidy for private persons.
+Policy applying to Incentive type Target Details Notes EVs Direct financial incentives Individuals Since July 2020, the Netherlands has applied a purchase subsidy for private persons.
 Subsidy scheme (SEPP) for individuals to buy/lease a small or compact BEV car, new or used.
 Subsidy scheme (SEBA) for entrepreneurs to buy/lease a new commercial vehicle (N1 or N2 weighing up to 4,250kg).
-For 2023, the subsidy amounts for electric passenger cars that meet the conditions are: - Used electric passenger car purchase or private lease: €2,000; - New electric passenger cars for sale or private lease: €2,950.
-Conditions: - The car is fully electric (i.e., not a plug-in hybrid) - The car was purchased by an individual. - The car was purchased in the year in which the subsidy is applied for.
-Subsidy budget must also still be available. - The car has been registered in the applicant's name continuously for at least 3 years.
-For private lease, this is 4 years. - The list price of the electric car is a minimum of €12,000 and a maximum of €45,000.
-Also, the range is at least 120 kilometers. - A used electric car is bought from a car company. - Environmental investment deduction (MIA) for BEV and FCEV light commercial vehicles and BEV taxis.
-Arbitrary depreciation of environmental investments scheme (VAMILI) for FCEV cars or taxis and BEV cars equipped with solar panels.
-Until 2025 Indirect financial incentives Individuals Purchase subsidy Zero emission cars are exempt from paying registration tax (BPM).
-Exemption from MRB: Every vehicle owner pays 'motor vehicle tax' (also known colloquially as road tax), except owners of a fully electric car.
+For 2023, the subsidy amounts for electric passenger cars that meet the conditions are: Used electric passenger car purchase or private lease: €2,000; New electric passenger cars for sale or private lease: €2,950.
+Conditions: The car is fully electric (i.e., not a plug-in hybrid) The car was purchased by an individual.
+The car was purchased in the year in which the subsidy is applied for.
+Subsidy budget must also still be available.
+The car has been registered in the applicant's name continuously for at least 3 years.
+For private lease, this is 4 years.
+The list price of the electric car is a minimum of €12,000 and a maximum of €45,000.
+Also, the range is at least 120 kilometers.
+A used electric car is bought from a car company.
+Environmental investment deduction (MIA) for BEV and FCEV light commercial vehicles and BEV taxis.
+Arbitrary depreciation of environmental investments scheme (VAMILI) for FCEV cars or taxis and BEV cars or taxis and BEV cars or taxis and BEV cars Until 2025 Companies Purchase subsidy Until 2025 Indirect financial incentives Individuals registration tax (BPM).
+Exemption from MRB : Every vehicle owner pays 'motor vehicle tax' (also known colloquially as road tax), except owners of a fully electric car.
 They are exempt from MRB by the national government up to and including 2024.
 Individuals with a BEV have a lower percentage of the list price added to their income when using their company car also privately.
 Rate: 22% for petrol cars.
 For BEVs it changed from 4% to 16% in 2022 and remains for 2023.
 Increases to 17% in 2025, 22% in 2026.
-Cap for car list price: reduced from € 35,000 to € Until 2025 Until 2025 (registration tax), Until 2024 (ownership tax) Companies 30,000 in 2023.
-1 / Non-financial Individuals /
+Cap for car list price: reduced from € 35,000 to € 30,000 in 2023.
+Until 2025 (registration tax), Until 2024 (ownership tax) Non-financial Individuals / incentives Companies

 Incentives disadvantaging alternatives Individuals Companies Zero emission cars are exempt from paying registration tax (BPM).
 For other cars, the system is progressive, with different levels of CO2 emissions that pay different amounts of registration tax.
-Individuals / Direct financial incentives Companies Environmental Investment Allowance (MIA): Using the MIA, companies can receive an investment deduction of up to 36% of the amount invested into a charging point.
-Indirect Individuals The Dutch government has introduced a reduction in the energy tax on the electricity supplied for charging stations up to and including 2024.
+Individuals Charging stations Direct financial incentives Companies Environmental Investment Allowance (MIA): Using the MIA , companies can receive an investment deduction of up to 36% of the amount invested into a charging point.
+Indirect financial incentives Individuals The Dutch government has introduced a reduction in the energy tax on the electricity supplied for charging stations up to and including 2024.
 This has no direct impact on private owners of electric cars.
-Until 2024 Charging stations financial incentives Companies Arbitrary depreciation of environmental investments (VAMIL): VAMIL offers companies the possibility to depreciate 75% of the investment costs of a charging point.
+Until 2024 Companies Arbitrary depreciation of environmental investments (VAMIL): VAMIL offers companies the possibility to depreciate 75% of the investment costs of a charging point.
 Non-financial incentives Individuals Free charging points in public spaces in Amsterdam, Eindhover, the Hague, Rotterdam, Utrecht: Application and installation of a new public charging point are free.
 With a charge card, you can use the public charging points and pay based on energy consumption.
 Companies /